Meganono/CEHv10StudyGuide/3 - Scanning and Enumeration.md

   - A service is said to be **listening** for a port when it has that specific port open

   - Once a service has made a connection, the port is in an **established** state

+  - port state : CLOSE_WAIT : remote side has closed the connection

+  - port state : TIME_WAIT : your side has closed the connection

   - Netstat